NexaAI/octopus-v4/specialized_models/README.md

 ### Chat model trainer
 If you want to train a chat model, you may need a instructed model with tokens for the chat config.
 Also, the dataset used is different.
 We have prepared a script called `sft_chat.py`, and you also need to use the command `accelerate launch --num_processes=$NUM_GPUS sft_chat.py`.
 Consider to change the value of `PARAMS` to customize your training setup.

+Make sure you use the correct tokenizer that has the matching special token for chatting.

 ### DPO